SystemsApproach/ops/intro.rst

-For completeness, we need to mention that nearly every mechanism described in this book takes advantage of cloud-hosted repositories, most notably GitHub, but also artifact-specific repos like DockerHub and ArtifactHub.
-We also assume complementary systems like Gerrit, which layer a code-review mechanism on top of a git repository, but having direct experience with Gerrit is not critical to understanding the material.
+For completeness, we need to mention that nearly every mechanism described in this book takes advantage of cloud-hosted repositories, such as GitHub (for code), DockerHub (for Docker images), and ArtifactHub (for Helm charts).
+We also assume complementary systems like Gerrit, which layer a code-review mechanism on top of a Git repository, but having direct experience with Gerrit is not critical to understanding the material.

 .. _reading_github:
 .. admonition:: Further Reading